Stay Vigilant – Understand Phishing to Stay Safe from Virtual Thieves:

 this type of attack uses a legitimate pre-delivered email containing a link.
-Hacker replaces the link with his own link.
+Hacker replaces the connection with his/her link.
 Resultantly, the hacker appears like a genuine link.
 This type of phishing occurs after the hacker is already in the system.
 And his information gathered to launch a fresh attack.

 Along with email attacks, there are phishing websites too.
-We browse various sites that seem legitimate; in reality, they are really phishing sites.
+We browse various sites that seem legitimate; in reality, they are phishing sites.
 Moreover, users frequently visit pages from the links within phishing emails.
-A pop-up appears in normal web surfing.
-A skilled hacker hides the phishing page in a genuine site and makes you a victim.
+A pop-up appears in standard web surfing.
+A skilled hacker hides the phishing page in a simple site and makes you a victim.

 Now to the part where we learn how to save ourselves from phishing.

 First, be aware of such emails.
 However, one cannot stay vigilant all the time.

 Immediately disconnect your system from Wi-Fi.
 The hacker must not install malware on your system.
 Change your passwords.
 Thoroughly scan your computer for viruses.
 Next, contact the spoofed company and make them aware of the fraud.
 Let your email provider or the utility company, or the employer know of the breach.

 If you gave away your financial information, make the bank aware.
 Cancel your existing cards and get new ones.
 Especially take all necessary steps to halt someone impersonating you.